colinmichaellynch/End-to-End-Ant-Data-Project/Part 2/README.md

 * After the spatial analysis software outputs a new CSV, the RA opens it and watches the high resolution video.
 They then record behavior into Excel.

+* The time it took for undergraduates to complete video analyses for each colony was 7 hours on average before we introduced the GUI.
+This time was reduced to 4 hours after they started using the GUI.
+RAs also reported less strain as a result of the analysis, indicating that their results could be more accurate.

 ### Deriving Interesting Features of Behavior

 * First I compile dataframes from different RAs, and then clean it so that the text from each RA matches standard format.